grpc/proposal/A59-audit-logging.md

 The gRPC authorization policy consists of `deny_rules` and `allow_rules`, which are mapped to two RBACs.
 Overall it's a subset of the RBAC as stated in [A43: gRPC authorization API][A43].
-We will keep this philosophy by adding just one `audit_condition` in the policy instead of having separate conditions for those two set of rules.
-Likewise, only one audit logger can be specified, the configuration of which is the json representation of the typed config used in xDS.
+We will keep this philosophy by adding just one `audit_logging_options` in the policy instead of having separate ones for those two sets of rules.

 Following are changes to the JSON schema of gRPC Authorization Policy introduced in [A43: gRPC authorization API][A43]: